diverse-project/melange/index.md

 ---
 {% include JB/setup %}

+(A whole new website and documentation will be available soon.
+Stay tuned!)

 ![Melange workbench](../images/melange.png)

 Melange is a language and platform for assembling and integrating multiple domain-specific languages (DSL).